javcsjc/Getting-and-Cleaning-Data/CodeBook.md

 Getting and Cleaning Data - Course Project

-Author: "Jose Alberto Valdez Crespo"
+Author: Jose Alberto Valdez Crespo

 The source data for this project can be found here: